agrifooddatacanada/OCA_package_standard/README.md

-# OCA Package version 1.0 DRAFT - not yet finalized
+# OCA Package version 1.0.1

 Overlays Capture Architecture (OCA) is a standardized language for describing data schemas.